Sethona: Act 4

 In the catacombs, Seraphis is again revealed to be alive; however, mortally wounded.
 He is joined by Otanes, while Seraphis delivers his dying message.
-Seraphis is antagonized by Myrtaeus.
-Seraphis is found by Sethona in a tomb.
+Seraphis is antagonized by Myrtaeus but he soon joins Seraphis's side.
+Seraphis is found by Sethona in a tomb and Seraphis reveals that when the rebellion succeeds he wish to make Menes the king of Egypt.
 While Sethona confesses her love of Menes, it is revealed by her father Seraphis that Menes is his son, which means he is her brother.
 Sethona faints from the shock that her love was incestuous this whole time.
 Sethona's heart grows cold after knowing the truth.
 However, she refuses to part ways with her father.

 Act 5

 Sethona, even after knowing the truth, lives happily ever after now that Amasis has been put away and Egypt being restored.

 Review

 Tobias Smollett, spoke negatively of the production saying while it was lavish enough, it was not enough to hide the defects in the plot.